vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 ::: info

-For more plugin configs, see [reading-time2 plugin config][reading-time-config].
+For more plugin configs, see [reading-time2 plugin docs][reading-time].

 :::